MCP security scanners compared

 TL;DR:

-- Schema-only validators miss the highest-frequency attack on our bench: tool-description poisoning.
+• Schema-only validators miss a high-impact attack class: tool-description poisoning.

 What is an MCP security scanner?